 Our team continues to be here for you and your cherished pets.
 We are OPEN and are now able to provide a wide range of services.
 To learn more about the changes we have implemented in response to COVID-19 and what to expect during your next visit, click here.

 The most commonly diagnosed disease in dogs is dental disease.
 Eighty-five percent of pets over the age of four have dental disease.
-Dental disease can be prevented by removing the sticky film called plaque before it becomes a hard dental calculus called tartar.
+Dental disease can be prevented by removing the sticky film called plaque before it becomes a hard-dental calculus called tartar.

 What types of dental care for dogs do you offer at your clinic?

 We offer a few different options for dental care at our clinic.
-These options include oral examinations by your veterinarian, as well as dental cleanings performed as a surgery under general anaesthesia.
-The dental cleaning surgeries include scaling and polishing and some pets also require tooth extractions.
+These options include oral examinations by your veterinarian, as well as dental cleanings performed as a surgery under general anesthesia.
+The dental cleaning surgeries include scaling and polishing, and some pets also require tooth extractions.
 We also sell several different dental diets and chews that can help keep your pet’s teeth clean.
 We also sell special toothbrushes and toothpaste made specifically for pets so that they are safe for your animal.
 Our staff are more than happy to recommend various products that would be suitable for your pet, and we are also happy to explain or demonstrate how to brush your pet’s teeth.

 How often should you brush your dog’s teeth?

 Ideally a pet’s teeth should be brushed daily as plaque can build up very quickly, just like on human teeth.
 Can you imagine going longer than that without brushing your teeth?
 If daily is not something you can do, you should brush your pet’s teeth at least three times a week.